-STAGE COUNCIL ROLE Publicising Neighbourhood Area / Cabinet, the Planning and Liaison Member working group and local ward members for the areas concerned are to be notified.
-Forum Applications local ward members for the areas concerned are to be notified.
+STAGE COUNCIL ROLE Publicising Neighbourhood Area / Forum Applications Cabinet, the Planning and Liaison Member working group and local ward members for the areas concerned are to be notified.
 Designating Neighbourhood Areas Cabinet to decide on whether to designate Neighbourhood Area.
 Designating Neighbourhood Forums Cabinet to decide on whether to designate Neighbourhood Forum.
 Pre-submission consultation and publicity Officers to provide comments.
 Consideration of the plan/order will also be made via the Planning and Liaison Member Working Group.
 Submission of Neighbourhood Development Plan Council to decide whether the Neighbourhood Plan and Order should be submitted for examination.
 Examination Cheltenham Borough Council will publish the examiner's report and Council to decide whether to approve the plan for referendum.
 Referendum The council will run the referendum on behalf of the parish council/forum.
 Adoption The decisions to adopt a Neighbourhood Development Plan and a Neighbourhood Development Order are made by Cabinet .